anonQCD/real-data-analysis/README.md

 </table>

 In Table 1 to 4, we report the runtime and minimum BIC scores of pathwise penalized quantile regressions for 12 different firms.
-We find that QCD provides more than $7$ times speed up over LP or QICD, while retaining similar BIC score as the other two.
-The code and data sets are available in the same link to ensure reproducibility.
+We find that QCD provides more than 7 times speed up over LP or QICD, while retaining similar BIC score as the other two.
+The code and data sets are available in the data folder in this repository to ensure reproducibility.

 ## References